AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 1. Create customer segment:
    * For visitors.
-   * With condition to have one product in shopping cart.
+   * With the condition to have one product in the shopping cart.

 1. Create *Cart Price Rule*:
    * Without coupon code.